 Last week, I spent a few days in Belgium and cycled to the Turnhouts Vennengebied.
 The name Turnhouts Vennengebied loosely translates into the Marshes of Turnhout.
-The incredibly diverse natural area consists of fens, heathland, grassland, (agricultural) meadows, marshes, and forest.
-The grassy fields are characterised by large pools of shallow water, which form natural habitats for an abundant number of species.
-The heathlands are particularly beautiful in late summer, when the heath blooms and the fields turn purple.
+The incredibly diverse natural area features fens, heathland, grassland, (agricultural) meadows, marshes, and forest.
+The grassy fields include large pools of shallow water, which form natural habitats for an abundant number of species.
+And trust me, the heathlands are particularly beautiful in late summer, when the heath blooms and the fields turn purple.

 The Turnhouts Vennengebied is situated in the European Campine region.
 I visited the Dutch Kampina portion of the area last year.
-The region used to be populated by the Eburones, a northern European people that lived in the southern potion of the Netherlands, eastern Belgium, and the German Rhineland (part of Gaul).
+The Eburones used to populate the area, a northern European people that lived in the southern potion of the Netherlands, eastern Belgium, and the German Rhineland (part of Gaul).
 When Julius Caesar conquered the region, the Campine was called Toxandria.
 The Germanic Eborones were mercilessly defeated by the Romans and the Toxandri people settled in the area instead.
 Prince of Eborunes Ambiorix became a legendary figure for leading the (unsuccesful) rebellion against Julian Caesar.

 360° Panorama Tower

 The Turnhouts Vennengebied is a wonderful hiking area, but cycling is also a great option.
 I cycled along the Bels Lijntje (Little Belgian Line), an old railroad from 1867 that connected Belgium to the Netherlands.
 The railway closed in 1973, the rails were removed in 1986, and the tracks have since been replaced by a bike path.
 Along the Bels Lijntje also stands a tall observation tower.
 The tower was built in 2009 and offers an amazing 360° panorama of the Marshes of Turnhout.